apple/turicreate/userguide/object_detection/export-coreml.md

 ```

 We use `.scaleFill` that stretches the image into the native input size of the
 model.
-If you use `.centerCrop` or `.scaleFit`, it will be a bit tricker to
+If you use `.centerCrop` or `.scaleFit`, it will be a bit trickier to
-correctly map the bonding box coordinate system to the original input image.
+correctly map the bounding box coordinate system to the original input image.

 From the `request` results we get two `MLMultiArray` instances,
 `coordinates` and `confidence`.
 For easier handling, we will convert these